 Instructions

-- Peel the sweet potatoes and Yukon Gold potatoes and use a food processor or mandoline to slice them into 1/8-inch thick rounds.
-If using a knife, see recipe note below.
+- Peel the sweet potatoes and Yukon Gold potatoes and use a mandoline or the slicing blade on a food processor to slice them into ⅛-inch thick rounds.

-- Combine the cream, milk, 1 tablespoon butter, and garlic in small saucepan and place over low heat.
+- Combine the half-and-half, 1 tablespoon butter, and garlic in a small saucepan and place over LOW heat.
 Watch the pot to be sure it doesn’t boil over while you proceed with the rest of the recipe.

-- Use oven mitts to remove the dish from the oven and remove the foil.
-Select the BAKE function and turn the temperature to 400 degrees F. Return the dish to the oven and bake, uncovered, for an additional 15 minutes or until the top of the gratin is golden, the potatoes are fork tender, and most of liquid is absorbed.
+- Cover (*see note below) and bake for 40 minutes.
+Remove the cover and continue to bake for an additional 15 minutes or until the top of the gratin is golden, the potatoes are fork tender, and most of the liquid is absorbed.
 Let it rest for 5 to 10 minutes before serving.

 Notes